 Visit the Bandon Marsh National Wildlife Refuge across the river, or the historic Coquille River Lighthouse.
 The state park has 13 yurts available for rental, as well as regular campsites, RV sites, and a horse camp.

 - Washed Ashore Gallery and Workshop

-Jessie M. Honeyman is the second largest state park campground.
+Jessie M. Honeyman is the second largest state park campground in all of Oregon.
 It has miles of hiking trails, coastal sand dunes, and two freshwater lakes.
 Because of the layout and activity opportunities, it’s a great place to go camping with the family.

 Whatever you enjoy, there’s something to keep everyone entertained.
 In the fall, pick huckleberries or blackberries.
 Hike or bike the trails.
 Swim, canoe, or kayak either of the lakes.
 Yurts, RV sites, and tent sites are available for reservation.

 Have you ever wanted to sleep on the beach?
 At this Oregon campground, you can do just that!
 The campground is located right on the beach.
 It’s an ideal spot for whale watching, sunset viewing, and swimming.